Darxo/Hardened/README.md

 - Every Character has a Reach value.
 This is usually 0 for those who can wield Weapons.
 All other characters have a value from 1-7 depending on their size
 - Every Weapon has a Reach value.
 This is usually 0 for ranged Weapons
 - Some skills or perks may increase or reduce the Reach of a character
-- **Reach** is 0 while the character does not emit a zone of control (e.g. stunned, fleeing, wielding ranged weapon)
+- **Reach** is 0 while a character has no viable attack of opportunity skill (e.g. ranged weapon) or is fleeing
 - You have **Reach Advantage** during any melee attack if your Reach is greater than the Reach of the entity you are attacking
 - **Reach Advantage** grants 15% more Melee Skill